skeeto/xxtea/README.md

 weaknesses on the Merkle-Damgård construction using XXTEA should not matter.
 Attackers do not know the hash state when choosing their inputs.

-The 128-bit hash state is small, so MAC collisions become a practical risk after a few terabytes of ciphertext output.
-That sets the upper safety limit for encrypting at once.
-Or, considering XXTEA's speed, do not run this tool continuously for longer than a day.

 ## Notes

 I wanted to study XXTEA and experiment more with Merkle–Damgård